imagineLife/ts/what-is-it.md

 ## Union Types
 Can be though of as 'OR' for types.
 A Potato is both a type of VEGETABLE and type of STARCH.

+## Interfaces or Aliases
+Consider when to use which: